yablochko8/delicious-domains/README.md

 TO DO:

-- Show filters by default
 - Only show Liked & New Domains
-- Make "Under $100" more clear
 - One-click: more like this
 - Build Feedback Survey Integration for Domain Suggestions